matko/succinct-blog/1-intro.md

 what they're good for, and what tradeoff is being made, we are ready to look at some low-level details.

-In the next post in this series, we'll explore various succinct data structures, some quirks around their implementation, and ways to combine them into composite data structures.
+In the next posts in this series, we'll explore various succinct data structures, some quirks around their implementation, and ways to combine them into composite data structures.
 Probably we'll even implement some custom graph format at some point!